tc39/notes/scripts/test-samples/bad-linebreaks-sample-after.md

 let biscuits = "delicious";
 ```

+100. First list item
+       - First nested list item
+         - Second nested list item

+1. biscuits are
+1. extremely delicious
+1. indeed

+- lists
+* are
++ fun
+  - and
+  * one more
+  + time

 ## story time!

 True! nervous, very, very dreadfully nervous I had been and am; but why will you say that I am mad?
 The disease had sharpened my senses, not destroyed, not dulled them.
 Above all was the sense of hearing acute.
 I heard all things in the heaven and in the earth.
 I heard many things in hell.
 How then am I mad?
 Hearken! and observe how healthily, how calmly I can tell you the whole story.